-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of the medical problem.
+Use the menu to see other pages.

-This section describes options for diagnosing this type of cancer, and not all tests listed will be used for every child.
+This section describes options for diagnosing this type of leukemia.
+Not all tests listed below will be used for every person.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

-- Type of cancer suspected
+The type of cancer suspected

 When a child has signs and symptoms of leukemia, the doctor will ask about the child’s medical history and perform a physical examination.
 In addition, the following tests may be used to diagnose AML:

-Blood tests.
+- Blood tests.
 Complete blood count (CBC) and cell type (called differential count) are blood tests done to count the number of each type of blood cell under a microscope and to check if they look abnormal.

-- Cytochemical and immunohistochemical tests are laboratory tests that are used to find out the exact subtype of AML.
+Cytochemical and immunohistochemical tests are laboratory tests that are used to find out the exact subtype of AML.
 In cytochemical tests, a special dye is used that stains the different types of leukemia cells differently based on the chemicals in the cells.
 For AML, immunohistochemical tests and a test called flow cytometry are used to find markers on the surface of the leukemia cells.
 The different subtypes of leukemia have different and unique combinations of cell surface markers.

-- Cytogenetics is a way to look at cell’s chromosomes (long strands of genes) through a microscope to analyze the number, size, shape, and the arrangement of the chromosomes to find genetic changes in the leukemia cells.
+Cytogenetics is a way to look at a cell’s chromosomes (long strands of genes) through a microscope to analyze the number, size, shape, and the arrangement of the chromosomes to find genetic changes in the leukemia cells.
 Sometimes, a chromosome breaks off and reattaches to another chromosome, which is called a translocation.
 Other times, part of a chromosome is missing, called a deletion.
 A chromosome can also be made more than once, most often called a trisomy.
 Some subtypes of leukemia are caused by chromosome translocations, deletions, or trisomies.
 Knowing if there are certain translocations may help doctors determine the AML subtype and plan the best treatment.
-Flourescence-in-situ-hybridization (FISH) is a way to detect chromosome changes in cancer cells and is being used more often to help diagnose and determine the subtype of leukemia.
-This test is done on tissue removed during a biopsy or aspiration (see above).
+Flourescence-in-situ-hybridization (FISH) is a test to detect chromosome changes in cancer cells and is being used more often to help diagnose and determine the subtype of leukemia.
+This test is done on tissue removed during a bone marrow biopsy or aspiration (see above).

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is AML, these results also help the doctor describe the cancer and determine the subtype.